oatlog/oatlog/doc/extended_abstract/main.typ

 `|node: &[R; B], key: R| node.iter().filter(|r| r < key).count()` for a tuple `R`, which is incredibly amendable to SIMD.

-= Conclusions and ongoing work #TODO[What title??]
+= Ongoing work #TODO[What title??]

+#figure(
+  image("../figures/architecture.svg"),
+  caption: [A coarse overview of the current oatlog architecture.], ) <oatlog-architecture>

-None of the following sections have been fully implemented yet with the exception of rule simplification and we expect significant performance benefits from them.
+None of the following sections have been fully implemented yet and we expect significant performance benefits from them.

 == Multiple implicit functionality and Multiple return